 Google provides an “Offline” feature if you’re a Chrome user, that syncs the data in your Google Drive account to your computer.
-Log into your Google Drive account, click on “Settings” and under General, make sure that the Offline option is selected.
+Log into your Google Drive account, click on “Settings” and under the gear icon and make sure that the Offline option is selected.

 The beauty of Google Keep is its usefulness despite its simplicity.
 Yes, it’s a quick and easy note-taking app, but there are a lot of hidden features that make it more than that.

 - Speak to Google Keep on your smartphone and it’ll transcribe your words to text.